Jansen Harkins: International play

 Harkins helped Team Canada capture the gold medal at the 2014 Ivan Hlinka Memorial Tournament, and he went on to play again for Canada at the 2015 IIHF World U18 Championships, winning a bronze medal.

 Personal life

 His father is former NHL player Todd Harkins.
-Harkins was born in Cleveland, Ohio, but grew up in North Vancouver, British Columbia.
+Harkins was born in Cleveland, Ohio, but grew up in North Vancouver, British Columbia; he has dual citizenship.